Vale-Rocha/PowerShell...Bash-Cybersecurity-VRS/README.md

 4. **Logic Operations in PowerShell ISE** – Using loops and file filtering to detect memory usage.
 5. **Functions & Error Handling** – Verifying file existence with PowerShell ISE and managing mistakes.
 6. **Service Analysis** – Exploring modules and manifests in both PowerShell and PowerShell ISE.
+7. **Shell Scripting** - Entering Bash and doing some basic analyisis of users, services and files.

 ---